Japanese

 Time-series representation of CO2 mole fractions and growth rates recorded at JMA observatories

-Time-series representation of CO2 mole fractions (upper panel) and growth rates (lower panel) recorded at JMA observatories
+Monthly mean concentrations (upper panel) and corresponding growth rates (lower panel) of atmospheric CO2 observed at JMA observatories

-In the upper panel, monthly mean mole franctions and those with seasonal variations removed are shown.
+In the upper panel, monthly mean concentrations and those with seasonal variations removed are shown.

 Globally averaged mole fractions